 And on.
 Ferro became Zarasion, a dragonborn knight; Lowyn became Damiané, a wizard obsessed with magical artefacts.
 I started a blog and a new job.
 I moved house (twice).
 The characters grew more powerful; a story emerged around Zargon the Returner, an ancient abomination of great evil who had returned to devour the world.
 We were playing almost every week.
-In fact, in all the months since we first sat down to play, we have only had to cancel only half a dozen sessions.
+In fact, in all the months since we first sat down to play, we have had to cancel only half a dozen sessions.

 Some D&D players hate gaming online.
 And it’s true, you lose something.
 Playing in person has its own particular feel: it’s more lively, animated, spontaneous, and it’s hard to recreate that when you’re staring at a screen.
 But for all that, playing online with friends was a crucial human contact at a time when we were uniquely cut-off from friends and family.
 It was an escape, a connection.
 It was a kind of fellowship at a time when we felt intensely separate from just about everything that was normal.

 People who play D&D have often remarked that the friendships you make at the table are special somehow.
 Without wishing to malign my friends who don’t play D&D, I think there’s some truth in this, although it’s hard to explain why.
 It’s something about the nature of the hobby.
 It’s not just the amount of time you spend together.
 It’s the activity itself.
 Putting aside the rulebooks and the dice, you are creating, exploring, and inhabiting an imaginative world together.
 In a way, you are sharing a second self with other people.
 That’s quite a thing.
 You don’t do that when you go down the pub or watch a football match.
 The closest parallel I can think of is actors rehearsing a play together, living as their characters for weeks or months on end, but even there the analogy is not quite right.
 D&D deserves to be seen as its own art form: one which is immersive, collaborative, spontaneous, and unpredictable.
-There is nothing else quite like it, and the friendships it builds are profound and enduring.
+There is nothing else quite like it, and the friendships we build round the table are profound and enduring.